alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

     News tickers, announcements, limited-time promotions, and in one case, a museum's bank holiday opening hours.

 *   **Inline links to related content.**
-    There are too many articles where, every few paragraphs, you get a promo for a different article.
+    There are many articles where, every few paragraphs, you get a promo for a different article.
     I find this quite distracting, especially as I'm already reading the site!
     I deleted all those, so my saved articles are just the text.

 *   **Cookie notices, analytics, tracking, and other services for gathering "consent".**
-    These are large and completely unnecessary to me -- I don't care what tracking tools a web page was using.
-    They're a complete waste of space in my personal archive.
+    I don't care what tracking tools a web page was using when I saved it, and they're a complete waste of space in my personal archive.

 <!-- My "favourite" was a Squarespace site that loaded over 25MB of JavaScript to render a 400-word essay with no images. -->

-As I was editing the page in my text editor, I'd look for `<script>` and `<iframe>` elements -- these are good indicators of the stuff I want to remove.
+As I was editing the page in my text editor, I'd look for `<script>` and `<iframe>` elements.
-For example, most ads are loaded in iframes.
+These are good indicators of the stuff I want to remove -- for example, most ads are loaded in iframes.

-This sort of editing is possible because this is a personal archive, not an institutional one.
-Institutions tend to prioritise provenance and immutability -- making sure pages are preserved exactly as they were, and keeping detailed records when there are changes.
-That helps avoid personal bias creeping into the archive, and builds trust in what's being kept.

-I haven’t kept detailed records of what I deleted, because I'm not preserving history for an institution or the public.
-I'm preserving the web for me, and I trust the judgment of my past self.
+A lot of what I save is static content, where I don't need the interactivity of JavaScript.
+I can remove it from the page and still have a useful snapshot.

+In my personal archive, I think these deletions are a clear improvement.
+Snapshots load faster, they're easier to read, and I'm not preserving megabytes of junk I'll never use.
+But I'd be a lot more cautious doing this in a public context.

+Institutional web archives try to preserve web pages exactly as they were.
+They want researchers to trust that they're seeing an authentic representation of the original page, unchanged in content or meaning.
+Deleting anything from the page, however well-intentioned, might undermine that trust -- who decides what gets deleted?
+What's cruft to me might be a crucial clue to someone else.

+It's a tradeoff: in my personal archive, I prioritise legibility, but public archives prefer fidelity.

 <h3 id="templates">Using templates for repeatedly-bookmarked sites</h3>